 It’s common for visitors to encounter some technical glitches while on their online shopping journey.
 It could be a problem with the payment or even a non-technical query that might need urgent attention.
 Having a live chat agent present and ready to assist your audience in real time can make all the difference between a successful conversion and an abandoned cart.
 Live Chat could also remind customers that they have items in their cart and encourage them to complete the process by providing a direct link to the check-out page.

-In addition, you could include the live chat functionality too where bots can take the initial chat which can then be
+In addition, you could include the live chat functionality too where bots can take the initial chat which can then be to human agents handle the more difficult questions and situations.

 If you would like to know more about how to add the chatb